 Some examples of sexual abuse include:

-- Sexual battery: Making sexual contact with another person through force/threat of force, by using a deadly weapon, or when the victim is mentally challenged is considered sexual battery
+- Sexual battery: Making sexual contact with another person through force/threat of force, by using a deadly weapon, or when the victim is mentally disabled is considered sexual battery.

-- Rape: North Carolina law still defines rape as sexual intercourse (vaginal penetration) without the consent of the other person; this includes when the victim is unable to give consent
+- Rape: North Carolina law still defines rape as sexual intercourse without the consent of the other person; this includes when the victim is unable to give consent.

 Understanding & Protecting Your Rights

 Sexual abuse and assault can be a one-time violent event, a long-term abusive situation, or anything in between.
 In most cases, it is immensely traumatic and leaves victims feeling powerless.
 If you are the victim of sexual abuse or assault, know that you have rights.
 Among these is the right to file a civil lawsuit against your abuser/attacker.
 Additionally, if another party acted negligently and this led to the abuse or assault, you may be able to take legal action against that party as well.

 - If an individual is attacked in a dark parking lot at a shopping mall where there was little lighting and no on-duty security guards despite a history of crime in the area, the victim may pursue a claim against the owner/operator of the parking lot/mall for negligent security.